Berville-sur-Mer: Geography

 Berville is part of natural region of Lieuvin and included in the Natural regional reserve of the Norman Seine loops (Parc naturel régional des Boucles de la Seine normande).

 The village is 8.5 km east of Honfleur, 18.5 km south east of Le Havre and 55 km west of Rouen (as the crow flies).

 The commune is crossed by the canal de Retour ("Return canal"), parallele to the Seine river.
 The Berville northeastern limit is marked by the Risle river confluence with the Seine.

 Population

-The population has increased from 408 in 1962 to 693 inhabitants in 2018, they are called Bervillais.
+The inhabitants are called Bervillais in French.

 Toponymy

 The name of the village is attested in a latinized final form of Bervilla in 1077 (Lisieux obituary), Bervilla super Secanam in 1234 (Jumièges cartulary)), Berville sur Seine in 1738, Saint-Mélaigne-de-Berville in 1868 (directory of the Norman association).

 Composed in -ville with the old sense of "rural domain", preceded by the Germanic personal name Bero.
 It is a hypocoristic of the Germanic anthroponym Bern from * beran ("bear", in German "Bär").

 The complementary determinant -sur-Mer is used to distinguish the municipality from the homonyms Berville-la-Campagne and Berville-en-Roumois in the same department of Eure, Berville-sur-Seine, further upstream and on the other bank in Seine-Maritime department, and other places in France called Berville.